This article describes how to use files to modularize your code, including how to create and import Python files.

 With Databricks Runtime 11.2 and above, you can create and manage source code files in the Databricks workspace, and then import these files into your notebooks as needed.
+You can also use a Databricks repo to sync your files with a Git repository.
+For details, see Work with Python and R modules and Git integration with Databricks Repos.

 To create a file:

-Click the down arrow to the right of the folder name and select Create > File.
+Right-click on the folder name and select Create > File.

+Enter a name for the file and click Create File or press Enter.
 The file opens in an editor window.
 Changes are saved automatically.

 Navigate to the file in your workspace and click on it.
 The file path displays when you hover over the name of the file.